chiyu1203/ephys/README.md

 # data collection (doing a 3 hour recording with a 32-channel probe generates data at around 25 GB, double check if neuroPC has enough capacity before starting a session, a 80-min recording with 128 channels results in 40 GB)

+# Setting up Surround displays
+Surround displays are used to create panorama view.
+To set up surround displays, go to NVIDIA Control Panel with all 4 displays on and click Configure Surround, PhysX.
+Then click Configure, where you can specify which display to use and their relative position.
+In the case of 5840 * 1080 bezel corrected resolution, click on 5760 *1080 first resolution first and then add 40 Bezels value to each border (V1, V2).
+Note: it is possible to set the Refresh Rate to 240 Hz, however, we dont have/need that much fast camera and our computer has the closed-loop VR system to work on already so why bother.
+After that, enable Surround to let the effect kick in.
+Usually this will result the 4th display to turn off.
+To reconnect the 4th display, go to Set up multiple displays on the menus and click up the 4th display.
+Lastly, go to Change resolution to double check the resolution is  5840 * 1080 bezel corrected and 144 Hz refresh rate. (if ever needed, go to Set up G-SYNC to enable G-SYNC, G-SYNC Compatible).
+In general, this only needs to be setup once.
+However, the surround displays can break when turning on the computer with the surround displays stays "off" or any other reason.
+As long as you see Bonsai open the windows in the 4th display.
+That is usually the case when the surround display is off.

 # Probe mapping
 We use probes from CambridgeNeurotech.
 The mapping can be found via probeinterface, for more [details](https://github.com/SpikeInterface/probeinterface/issues/301), or customised adjusted json or prb file in the repository.
 For example, 'H10_RHD2164.prb' or 'H10_RHD2164_rev.prb'. rev means the intan chip is inserted in the opposite direction.